sapped/flip/README.md

 ## Goals Tracker
 Create goals, which have optional amounts.
 Then track them.
 Store it in a Postgres DB, manage db with Pgadmin4, and GUI via Streamlit.

+## TBU
+- Users
+- Format time on read entries from epoch float